Transferring Money Back to Australia from Overseas

 2. Set-up an account with the bank or service you’ve chosen.
 Most of the time it can be done online but you will need to have some I.D. available

 3. Transfer the money by confirming the exchange rate and fees.
 You’ll need the bank details of the person you want to pay in Australia.
 You also may need to pay for the transfer before the money is sent abroad

 The Best Way to Transfer Funds Based on Your Situation

 If you are transferring more than $10,000 it is critical that you track down the best exchange rate from a company you know is safe and secure.
 With larger amounts, it's also really important to avoid percentage based fees as they can really add up.

-If you are transferring more than $100,000 it is critical that you track down the best exchange rate from a company you know is safe and secure.
-TorFX is one of the largest foreign exchange companies in the world and importantly, they consistently have excellent exchange rates, particularly for large amounts.
+Our Verdict: TorFX is one of the largest foreign exchange companies in the world and importantly, they consistently have excellent exchange rates, particularly for large amounts.
 They don't charge a transfer fee either.